hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-An example of using this method.
+The following is an example of using it.

 ```java
 var resultsByKeyword = posts.byStatus(Status.PENDING_MODERATION);
 assertThat(resultsByKeyword.size()).isEqualTo(1);
 ```

-More freely, Jakarta Data allow you using these annotations to build your repository without extending any Repository interfaces.
+More freely, Jakarta Data allows you use these annotations to build your repository without extending Repository interfaces.

+Create a simple interface `Blogger`, annotate it with `@Repository`.

 ```java
 @Repository